Murray Rothbard: Disputes with other Austrian economists

+Georgetown Professor Randy Barnett says, regarding Rothbard's "insistence on complete ideological purity", that "[a]lmost every intellectual who entered his orbit was eventually spun off, or self-emancipated, for some deviation or another.
+For this reason, the circle around Rothbard was always small."
 Although he self-identified as an Austrian economist, Rothbard's methodology was at odds with that of many other Austrians.
 In 1956, Rothbard deprecated the views of Austrian economist Fritz Machlup, stating that Machlup was no praxeologist and calling him instead a "positivist" who failed to represent the views of Ludwig von Mises.
-Rothbard stated that in fact Machlup shared the opposing positivist view associated with economist Milton Friedman.
-Mises and Machlup had been colleagues in 1920s Vienna before each relocated to the United States and Mises later urged his American protege Israel Kirzner to pursue his PhD studies with Machlup at Johns Hopkins University.
+Rothbard noted that, in fact, Machlup shared the opposing positivist view associated with economist Milton Friedman.
+Mises and Machlup had been colleagues in 1920s Vienna before each relocated to the United States, and Mises later urged his American protege Israel Kirzner to pursue his PhD studies with Machlup at Johns Hopkins University.

-According to libertarian economists Tyler Cowen and Richard Fink, Rothbard wrote that the term evenly rotating economy (ERE) can be used to analyze complexity in a world of change.
-The words ERE had been introduced by Mises as an alternative nomenclature for the mainstream economic method of static equilibrium and general equilibrium analysis.
+According to libertarian economists Tyler Cowen and Richard Fink, Rothbard wrote that the term evenly rotating economy (ERE) could be used to analyze complexity in a world of change.
+Mises introduced ERE as an alternative nomenclature for the mainstream economic method of static equilibrium and general equilibrium analysis.
 Cowen and Fink found "serious inconsistencies in both the nature of the ERE and its suggested uses".
-With the sole exception of Rothbard, no other economist adopted Mises' term and the concept continued to be called "equilibrium analysis".
+With the sole exception of Rothbard, no other economist adopted Mises' term, and the concept continued to be called "equilibrium analysis".

 In a 2011 article critical of Rothbard's "reflexive opposition" to inflation, The Economist noted that his views were increasingly gaining influence among politicians and laypeople on the right.
-The article contrasted Rothbard's categorical rejection of inflationary policies with the monetary views of "sophisticated Austrian-school monetary economists such as George Selgin and Larry White", [who] follow Hayek in treating stability of nominal spending as a monetary ideal—a position "not all that different from Mr [Scott] Sumner's".
+The article contrasted Rothbard's categorical rejection of inflationary policies with the monetary views of "sophisticated Austrian-school monetary economists such as George Selgin and Lawrence H. White", [who] follow Hayek in treating stability of nominal spending as a monetary ideal—a position "not all that different from Mr [Scott] Sumner's".
 According to economist Peter Boettke, Rothbard is better described as a property rights economist than as an Austrian economist.
 In 1988, Boettke noted that Rothbard "vehemently attacked all of the books of the younger Austrians".

 Ethics

 Although Rothbard adopted Ludwig von Mises' deductive methodology for his social theory and economics, he parted with Mises on the question of ethics.
 Specifically, he rejected Mises' conviction that ethical values remain subjective and opposed utilitarianism in favor of principle-based, natural law reasoning.
-In defense of his free market views, Mises employed utilitarian economic arguments aimed at demonstrating that interventionist policies made all of society worse off.
-Rothbard countered that interventionist policies do in fact benefit some people, including certain government employees and beneficiaries of social programs.
+In defense of his free-market views, Mises employed utilitarian economic arguments to contend that interventionist policies worsened society.
+Rothbard countered that interventionist policies do, in fact, benefit some people, including certain government employees and beneficiaries of social programs.
 Therefore, unlike Mises, Rothbard argued for an objective, natural-law basis for the free market.
 He called this principle "self-ownership", loosely basing the idea on the writings of John Locke and also borrowing concepts from classical liberalism and the anti-imperialism of the Old Right.